 According to the 2015 State of Small Business Report, nearly half of the 1,088 business owners and executives surveyed said their confidence in the economy had increased since the same time last year.
 Furthermore, 57 percent anticipated revenue growth for their companies in the coming year.

-Below are three tools to help businesses capitalize on current customers and employees, while simultaneously building out their clientele and employee base.
+Below are three further tools to help businesses capitalize on current customers and employees, while simultaneously building out their clientele and employee base.

 1. Customer relationship management (CRM)